 Here at Community Controls we have chosen to focus on children charities through Community Controls Cares.
-It all start with our own experience through one of our employees who had a child diagnosed at 6 months old with Infantile Leukemia, her child had less than a 30% chance of survival.
+It all started with our own experience through one of our employees who had a child diagnosed at 6 months old with Infantile Leukemia.
+Her child had less than a 30% chance of survival.
 With this we realized the great need for awareness and funding for childhood cancer research.
 The truth is childhood cancer research receives less than 4% of the national cancer institute’s budget for all 16 types of cancer, 7 children die daily and 36 more are diagnosed with cancer.
 We decided that this is not acceptable and through Community Controls we would do our part in making a difference.

 Kits included items specific to childhood cancer needs and were donated to Primary Children's Hospital.

 Donated to ARUP, the sole provider of blood for Primary Children's Hospital.

 Signed up to ``Be the Match`` Bone Marrow Registry.